 The dumplings can be boiled right away then pan-fried.

-The dough, filling and caramelized onions can be made ahead and if you like getting a jump on the holiday game, pierogies can be assembled and frozen.
+The dough, filling and caramelized onions can be made ahead and if you like getting a jump on the holiday game, this pierogies recipe can be assembled and frozen.
 When you’re ready, you don’t even have to thaw them out.
 Simply boil and pan fry.
 I’ve included notes in the recipe for meal prep options.

 I’ve read pierogies can be enjoyed simply boiled, not pan-fried.
 Although I’ve not tried this, there’s something particularly satisfying about a crunchy little dumpling with a creamy interior dipped in a bit of sour cream and topped with caramelized onions.

 Sour cream and caramelized onions pair deliciously as condiments with pierogies.
 For sides, here are a few ideas to get you going:

 - Apple and Beet Salad with Apple Cider Vinigrette

 - Kale and Wild Rice Salad with Maple Roasted Squash

 - Roasted Brussels Sprouts with Pear and Thyme

 - Maple-Roasted Cardamom-Spiced Carrots and Apples

 Potato, Mushroom and Pea Pierogies